When it comes to marketing your nonprofit’s mission and connecting with donors on a deeper level, nothing is better than an engaging story.

-You know that nonprofit stories are some of the best ways to connect with supporters and inspire them to take action.
-Here are the specific benefits that a dedicated nonprofit storytelling strategy can bring you:
+Here are the top benefits a dedicated nonprofit storytelling strategy can bring you:

-- Raise more money — Your nonprofit’s storytelling efforts can be the exact conduit you need to inspire donors to give.
-And, when you get your story in front of the right audience, you never know the kind of support you’ll get.
-From first-time donors to major donors, storytelling can inspire them.
+- Increased fundraising revenue.
+Your nonprofit’s storytelling efforts can be the exact conduit you need to inspire donors to give.
+The key to motivating them to give is to land your story in front of the right audiences.

-- Grow membership — Does your nonprofit organization have a membership program?
-This type of program is dedicated to your most passionate supporters, those who want an active role in making an impact on your mission.
-And nonprofit storytelling is one of the best ways to attract passionate supporters and connect individuals deeper to your cause.
+- Larger membership base.
+Does your nonprofit organization have a membership program dedicated to your most passionate supporters?
+Nonprofit storytelling is one of the best ways to attract membership candidates who connect deeply to your cause.

-- Thank donors for impact — Donor appreciation is a critical component of building lasting relationships and increasing the chance that they’ll give again.
-Instead of just sending a bland thank you email, share a thought-provoking and real story about how the donors’ support made a difference will go much farther.
+- Better donor appreciation.
+Donor appreciation is a critical component of building lasting relationships and increasing retention.
+Instead of just sending a bland thank you email, incorporate storytelling to share a thought-provoking, real story about how their support made a difference.